Nasdneb/AlexejSystem/README.md

 - Open, decentralized and free Mesh-Net for communication

 These fundamentals will be explained further in the documents.
-You are welcome to participate.
+You are welcome to participate or fork your own version!